MASt3R-Fusion: Integrating Feed-Forward Visual Model with IMU, GNSS for High-Functionality SLAM: Visual Measurement based on Feed-Forward Model

 where superscript ``$ij$'' indicates the asymmetric two-view relationship, $\mathbf{X}^{ij}_i, \mathbf{X}^{ij}_j$ with $(H \times W,3)$ shapes are 2D-to-3D pointmaps described in the reference frame $i$, $\mathbf{D}^{ij}_i,\mathbf{D}^{ij}_j$ with $(H \times W,D)$ shapes are pixel-level descriptor maps for further fine-grained association.

-Thanks to large-scale training and the learning capability of transformers, the pointmap regression paradigm has been demonstrated to be highly effective.
-Essentially, the model integrates 3D spatial geometric priors with two-view stereo to produce reasonable structure information in various conditions.
+Benefiting from large-scale training and the learning capability of transformers, the pointmap regression paradigm has been demonstrated to be highly effective.
+Essentially, the model integrates 3D spatial geometric priors with two-view stereo to produce reliable structure information under diverse conditions.

-As the regressed pointmaps are described in the unified reference frame $i$, dense matching based on ray proximity can be achieved through the following optimization
+As the regressed pointmaps are described in the unified reference frame $i$, dense matching based on ray proximity can be achieved through the following optimization:

-where $\mathbf{u}^i_j$ with $(H\times W,2)$ shape denotes the 2D coordinates on image $i$ associated with the grid points on image $j$, ``$\left[\cdot \right]$'' denotes retrieving the value at the corresponding 2D index on the pointmap.
-Here, bilinear interpolation is utilized for the retrieval, and the gradient map of $\mathbf{X}^{ij}_i$ is used for efficient optimization.
-After the optimization based on ray proximity, awareness of the 3D structure can help eliminate dynamic points (with large depth residuals).
+where $\mathbf{u}^i_j$ with $(H\times W,2)$ shape denotes the 2D coordinates on image $i$ associated with the pixel grids on image $j$, ``$\left[\cdot \right]$'' denotes retrieving the value at the corresponding 2D index of the pointmap.
+Here, bilinear interpolation is employed for the retrieval, and the gradient map of $\mathbf{X}^{ij}_i$ is used for efficient optimization.
+After the optimization based on ray proximity, point correspondences with large depth residuals are masked as invalid, which helps eliminate dynamic objects with the awareness of the 3D structure provided by the feed-forward model.